Skip to main content

 Service Levels

-Size absolutely provides an advantage when it comes to implementing the best and most appropriate service systems - and, when you are dealing with 3.4 million members, quality people operating quality systems is a must.
+Size absolutely provides an advantage when it comes to implementing the best and most appropriate service systems - and, when you are dealing with 3.4 million members, "quality people operating quality systems" is a must.
 Again, however, AustralianSuper was a "large fund" before it became a "mega fund" and in principle existing systems should simply have scaled up to meet higher volumes - providing a cost rather than necessarily a quality advantage.
 In terms of fees alone, AustralianSuper is certainly competitive, just edging into the "Top 10" list of Low Fee providers as ranked by SuperRatings.

 Product Development

 Continuing the thread above, bigger funds should mean bigger resources, and that should extend to product development.
 In this context, what we mean by product development is offering a lifetime income stream - such as we have seen from QSuper, ART and UniSuper - all smaller funds.
-All that we know at the moment is that AustralianSuper will launch an "Income for Life" product with its life insurance partner TAL, probably in early 2025.
-How this pace of development is acceptable to a leading Australian superannuation fund, at least in terms of retired members, is difficult to comprehend.
-Nor is it difficult to avoid a conclusion that AustralianSuper may have decided to "contract out" their retirement income responsibitliies rather than developing it as a core competence.
+All that we know at the moment is that AustralianSuper will launch an "Income for Life" product with its life insurance partner TAL.
+This was announced in March 2024 and there was an expectation that a product would be available in early 2025.
+Unfortunately, we are now in mid 2025 and no announcements have been forthcoming

 What has become apparent is a lot more marketing around AustralianSuper's Choice Income product for retirees - that does no harm, but it is not a substitute for substantial product development or doing more to meet its commitment to developing a "Retirement Income Strategy".
 Communicating more with members in or approaching retirement, in terms of seminars and access to advice is again a good thing, but two hour seminars prior to retirement are fundamentally inadequate except as a means of channeling some individuals into advice.